 Doctors use diagnostic tests to find out the cancer’s stage, so staging may not be complete until all of the tests are finished.
-Knowing the stage helps the doctor recommend what kind of treatment is best and can help predict a patient’s prognosis, which is the chance of recovery.
+Knowing the stage helps the doctor recommend the best kind of treatment, and it can help predict a patient’s prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of NETs.

 Staging systems for NETs

-NETs of the GI tract and pancreas have their own staging systems based on the location and characteristics of the tumor.
+NETs of the gastrointestinal (GI) tract and pancreas have their own staging systems based on the location and characteristics of the tumor.
 Some NETs use the staging system for other cancers.
 For example, the staging of a lung NET is the same as the staging of non-small cell lung cancer.
 These staging systems are created by the American Joint Committee on Cancer (AJCC).

 Detailed information about the staging for a specific type of NET can be found in each specific NET section.
 See the Introduction for a list of those NETs.

 In general, a lower number stage is linked with a better outcome.
 However, no doctor can predict how long a patient will live with a NET based only on the stage of disease.
 Many factors are involved and your doctor will talk with you about your prognosis.